prometheus/docs/content/docs/operating/configuration.md

 # The Kubernetes role of entities that should be discovered.
 role: <role>

+# When true, Prometheus will assume it is being run inside a Kubernetes pod.
-# Run in cluster.
-This will use the automounted CA certificate and bearer
+# This will use the CA certificate and authentication token provided by the
+# Kubernetes service account, mounted at
+# /var/run/secrets/kubernetes.io/serviceaccount/ca.crt and
+# /var/run/secrets/kubernetes.io/serviceaccount/token, respectively.
+#
+# Note that this only handles authentication for service discovery.
+If the
+# target itself requires authentication to be scraped, that must be
-# token file at /var/run/secrets/kubernetes.io/serviceaccount/ in the pod.
+# configured separately via `tls_config`, `bearer_token`, etc. at the
+# `scrape_config` level.
 [ in_cluster: <boolean> ]

 # Optional authentication information used to authenticate to the API server.